Inepsa/Gilded-RP-Rules/Gilded RP Business.md

 ## 🔹 Custom Item Restrictions

 We have only a few restrictions regarding items:
-- No bags/containers that can hold items, as they are buggy and are still being worked on.
+- No bags/containers that can hold items.
+- No protective vests.
 - Price gouging is not allowed, and you will be pulled over for a ticket if caught doing so.
 If the act is continued after being pulled over for it, you will be subjected to a harsher punishment.
     - Price gouging is when someone sells an item for way more than it’s actually worth, especially compared to the cost of materials. **The maximum allowed price of a product is no more than 300% of its material cost.
 Violations may lead to a business strike or repossession.**
    _This rule applies to custom machines and items created by businesses.
 It aims to keep such products accessible and prevent them from being overpriced.
 Smaller items, such as food, may continue to be sold at their current prices._